mgyarmathy/jquery-responsive-TeamRaiser-tables/README.md

 =============
 Version: 1.1 (19-JUL-2013)

-a jQuery Plugin that converts TeamRaiser tables into a responsive 'div' format
+a jQuery Plugin that converts TeamRaiser Team page tables into a responsive 'div' format

 Usage
 -------------